 The Graduate Student Government Senate is made up of one or more representative of each graduate department at the University of Maine.
-Meetings are held bi-weekly durring the Fall and Spring semestors in the Graduate Center.
+Meetings are held bi-weekly during the Fall and Spring semesters at the Graduate School.

 Responsibilities of GSG Senators